In the Embedded Security Challenge (ESC), a Blue Team designs a target system. A Red Teams try to hack it.

 A team of security experts from NYU Tandon School of Engineering competes with participating universities using a red team/blue team approach to mimic real-world attacks.
 Contestants must exploit the weaknesses of a target system, assess the effectiveness of their hardware security techniques, identify vulnerabilities and implement effective defense mechanisms.

-All competition details and instructions regarding the submission process can be found on the ESC's Github repository, accessible via the "Click here" button (top right).
+All competition details and instructions regarding the submission process can be found on the ESC's Github repository, launching spring 2018.

 ESC is organized by The MoMA Lab at NYU Abu Dhabi.